Rochambeau French International School

-Rochambeau The French International School of Washington DC is a private French international school in Montgomery County, Maryland, near Washington, D.C.
-It maintains its administrative headquarters and its secondary campus in Bethesda, a preschool campus in Bethesda, and an elementary school in Chevy Chase.
-Circa 2022 preschool and elementary grades will relocate to a new campus in Bethesda.
+Rochambeau The French International School is a private French international school in Bethesda, Montgomery County, Maryland.

 History

-Rochambeau The French International School was founded in 1955, and has a current total enrollment of approximately 1100 students, the largest of the nine French schools in the United States.
-Rochambeau The French International School, formerly known as Lycée Rochambeau, is a non-denominational, coeducational, day school serving students from nursery (age 2, toute petite section) through high school and the last year of the French secondary system (Terminale) on three campuses located just outside the city of Washington, D.C.
+Rochambeau The French International School was founded in 1955, and has a current total enrollment of approximately 1,200 students, the largest of the nine French schools in the United States.
+Rochambeau The French International School, formerly known as Lycée Rochambeau, is a non-denominational, coeducational, day school serving students from nursery (age 2, toute petite section) through high school and the last year of the French secondary system (Terminale) on two campuses located just outside the city of Washington, D.C.
 Rochambeau offers a French Immersion program for non-French speakers from nursery school until 3rd grade.

 In 1992 the school had plans for a new campus for all grades K-12 and the administration in an area in Potomac, Maryland, and that year it acquired land there.
 Area residents complained as they feared there would be more vehicular traffic.
 Liz Spayd of the Washington Post wrote "The community's opposition has been interpreted by some to be a thinly veiled attempt to keep foreigners out of Potomac".
 In November 1993 the county planning board gave disapproval to the French school's plans there.

 Campuses

-The School's secondary school accommodates approximately 309 students on an 11 acre campus in Bethesda, the Forest Road Campus; the same campus houses the school's administrative offices.
-The preschool (maternelle) classes are at the Bradley Campus in Bethesda.
-The elementary school classes are at the Rollingwood Campus in Chevy Chase.
-Circa 2022 the school plans to open a new preschool and elementary campus in Bethesda.
+The School's secondary school enrolls about 310 students on an 11 acre campus in Bethesda, the Forest Road Campus; the same campus houses the school's administrative offices.
+The preschool (maternelle) and elementary school classes are at the Maplewood Campus off Rockville Pike in Bethesda.
+This campus has 170,000 sq. ft. of instructional space and a capacity of 700 students.

-Previously it had a campus in Chevy Chase, Maryland.
+Previously, the school had a campus in nearby Chevy Chase and another on Bradley Boulevard in Bethesda.

 Student body

-Approximately forty-nine percent (48.996%) of students hold French citizenship (with a large percentage of those holding a second citizenship), fourteen percent (14%) are U.S. citizens, and thirty-seven percent (37%) come from fifty-five (55) other nations.
-Many Rochambeau students come from families who are in Washington, D.C. on postings with embassies, foreign-owned corporations, and multilateral organizations.
+About forty-nine percent of students hold French citizenship (with a large percentage of those holding a second citizenship), fourteen percent (14%) are U.S. citizens, and thirty-seven percent (37%) come from fifty-five other nations.
+Many Rochambeau students come from families who are in Washington, D.C., on postings with embassies, foreign-owned corporations, and multilateral organizations.